Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Introduction

 \section{Introduction}

 Quantum interference has commanded significant attention in strong-field and attosecond physics in recent years, both for its role in applications like attosecond imaging of matter and electron–hole dynamics \cite{Krausz2009, Haessler2010, Marangos2016} and for their potential in quantum technologies \cite{Stammer2024}.
+In particular, whenever several quantum pathways contribute coherently to a given observable, phase differences between them may leave measurable signatures in the resulting spectra.
+Such situations arise naturally throughout quantum mechanics, even in foundational concepts such as the double-slit experiment.
+They are ubiquitous not only in strong-field ionization, but also in other research fields such as high-precision spectroscopy \cite{Haensch2006,Hall2006} and quantum-optical interferometry \cite{Caves1981,Giovannetti2004}, where the quantitative comparison of probability distributions forms an essential diagnostic tool.
 Techniques such as ultrafast holography \cite{Huismans2012}, phase-of-the-phase spectroscopy \cite{Bauer2015}, and chiral light–matter interactions \cite{Ayuso2018} exemplify how quantum interference can be useful for precise temporal and spatial control in ultrafast phenomena.
-Most of these studies, however, have been performed considering a single-active electron, while studies that identify and exploit quantum interference in strongly correlated two-electron systems are rarer, but exist \cite{Hao2014, Maxwell2015, Maxwell2016, Quan2017}.

-Non-sequential double ionization (NSDI) provides a setting for electron-electron correlations under intense laser fields (for reviews see \cite{Faria2011,Ho2012}).
+Most of these studies, however, have been performed considering a single-active electron, while investigations that identify and exploit quantum interference in strongly correlated two-electron systems are comparatively rare \cite{Hao2014, Maxwell2015, Maxwell2016, Quan2017}.
+Non-sequential double ionization (NSDI) is particularly suitable for exploring such effects, as it combines electron–electron correlation with intense-field dynamics (for reviews see \cite{Faria2011,Ho2012}).
 Thereby, an electron rescatters inelastically with its parent ion, transferring enough energy to the core to release a second electron \cite{Corkum1993, Becker2012}.
 In the low-frequency regime, NSDI may occur in two main ways: Electron Impact Ionization (EI) and Recollision-Excitation wtih Subsequent Ionization (RESI).
 EI dominates when the recolliding electron transfers sufficient kinetic energy to the core so that the second electron can overcome the ionization potential of the singly ionized target.
 It is then released immediately, with quantum signatures largely suppressed by averaging over transverse momenta \cite{Fu2012}.
 However, RESI arises when recollision only excites a bound electron which then ionizes after a time delay, enabling observable interference effects between the photoelectron even after focal averaging \cite{Maxwell2016,Hao2014}.